radiantearth/radiant-mlhub/CONTRIBUTING.md

    tbump --no-push --no-tag 1.42.99
    ```

-3) Commit changes to the CHANGELOG.md including the new version, and the
+3) Commit changes to the CHANGELOG.md including the new version, and not
-compare links at the bottom.
+forgetting the comparison links at the bottom.

-4) Test and make any final changes on the `release/*` branch
+4) Test and make any final changes on the `release/*` branch, e.g.
+`release/v1.42.99`.

 5) Put in a PR against `main`.
 This will trigger the CI to run unit tests and
 to publish a test package to [TestPyPi](https://test.pypi.org/).
 Preview the
 release there, making any changes as needed in the PR.

-6) Approve and merge into `main`

-   Once the PR has been approved, merge into `main`.
+6) Once the PR has been approved, merge into `main`.

-7) Create a [Git Tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging).
-It is
+7) Create a [Git Tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) at the
-recommended to use an *annotated* git tag, which must be done via the Git
+head of main branch.
+It is recommended to use an *annotated* git tag, which
-command line client, not the GitHub UI.
+must be done via the Git command line client, not the GitHub UI.

    ```bash
    # example using v1.42.99